About the Initiative

 Three commitments shape the way the Initiative works.
 We consider these less as aspirations than as conditions of operation.

 1. Community primacy.
 The community of origin is the first audience and the first authority.
 Materials are not interpreted publicly before they have been returned, in some form, to the people who produced them.
+Where a community requests silence, we honour it for the period agreed.